ShadowLight8/Si4713_FM_RDS/README.md

   - Pin 7 (GPIO4) -> RST
 - USB sound card and a short audio cable to go from the Pi to the Si4713

-### FPP v2.x Plugin Info
+### FPP Plugin Info
+Most recently tested on v3.6.1-7-gd1d56049 as of 2/22/2020 Updated for the FPP v3.x plugin standards
-Updated to follow the FPP v2.x plugin standards - https://github.com/FalconChristmas/fpp/commit/4d8dd95 Additional discussion on forum thread - https://falconchristmas.com/forum/index.php/topic,10496.45.html
+Originally built to follow the FPP v2.x plugin standards - https://github.com/FalconChristmas/fpp/commit/4d8dd95 Additional discussion on forum thread - https://falconchristmas.com/forum/index.php/topic,10496.45.html

 ## Credits, Thanks, and Links